 *When this number is translated to print publication standards equals a 102-page magazine.
 Please note that this number does not include an average of two uniquely-written news articles published daily.

 Many companies chose to use their social media accounts (be them personal or for business) as their sole outlet to accessing new and interested customers.
 Plain and simple, this is lunacy.
 Why?
 Because the people following said accounts already know who you are, and unless they are feverish return customers, you’re not getting the influx of fresh, new customers that a company needs to thrive.
 That’s why you need The Watercraft Journal.
 We are your bullhorn to the largest audience in the world.
 By offering our content freely and easily – whether it’s via a desktop, a laptop or a portable device, anyone can read our content.
 And with our Facebook, Twitter, Instagram, YouTube, and weekly newsletters, we bring our content directly to them.
 And that’s a huge part of our success!

-Top Five countries: United States, Australia, France, Canada, French Polynesia
+Top Five countries: United States, Australia, Canada, France, Japan

-So what do you do with a quarter million annual readers with over one million page views in a year?
-You go up and you keep going up.
-We have no plans to slow down and no dreams of contentment to grapple with.
+The personal watercraft industry is an intimate one.
+You want to get your brand and product out in front of as many would-be customers as possible, but how do you do it?
+You go to the one media outlet who welcomes over a third of a million annual readers.
 We’re looking to surpass every major forum in the way of readership and expand our reach well beyond that of our core industry, helping to introduce more companies to the world of personal watercraft for our readers.
 Again, we’re a resource.
 And to be one, you need to act like one.
 And now more than ever is the time to get your company and products on The Watercraft Journal.
-To inquire more about advertising with The Watercraft Journal, please email email@example.com
+To inquire more about advertising with The Watercraft Journal, please email firstname.lastname@example.org